All India Anna Dravida Munnetra Kazhagam: Leadership tussle between O. Panneerselvam and Edappadi K. Palaniswami

 In the general council meeting held on 11 July 2022, the general council members passed the resolution and expelled the former coordinator O. Panneerselvam, the former deputy coordinator R. Vaithilingam, P. H. Manoj Pandian, and J. C. D. Prabhakar from their respective posts and primary membership in the party for "anti-party" activities.

 On 11 July 2022, former chief minister of Tamil Nadu Edappadi K. Palaniswami was unanimously elected as the interim general secretary of the party in the general council meeting held at the Shrivaaru Venkatachalapathy Palace in Vanagaram, Chennai.
-Palaniswami appointed Dindigul C. Srinivasan as the treasurer of the party, replacing O. Panneerselvam.
+Palaniswami appointed Dindigul C. Sreenivasan as the treasurer of the party, replacing O. Panneerselvam.
 On 19 July 2022, Palaniswami appointed R. B. Udhayakumar as the deputy leader of the opposition in the Tamil Nadu Legislative Assembly, replacing Panneerselvam, who declared this in the party's legislative members meeting held on 17 July 2022.
+Before the general council meeting, there was violence at the Puratchi Thalaivar M.G.R.
+Maaligai in Royapettah, where the supporters of Palaniswami and Panneerselvam threw stones, bottles, and plastic chairs at each other and damaged several vehicles nearby.
+Following this, the Revenue Department of Tamil Nadu sealed the Puratchi Thalaivar M.G.R.
+Maaligai.
+Overall, 47 people were injured in the clashes.

 On 20 July 2022, the Madras High Court ordered to remove the seal of Puratchi Thalaivar M.G.R.
 Maaligai and hand over the keys to the interim general secretary, Edappadi K. Palaniswami.
 It was previously locked and sealed on 11 July 2022.
 On 12 September 2022, the Supreme Court of India dismissed the petition of O. Panneerselvam challenging the Madras High Court's order to handover the keys to Palaniswami.